 International students not having documented permanent US residency status may apply for assistantship positions; however, these positions are rarely awarded in the first year of their graduate study.
 When an assistantship award is made to a student not having documented permanent US residency status, in most cases, the tuition waiver is limited to the amount of resident tuition allowable by state law, $8,081.13 for the 2014-15 academic year, pursuant to CWUR 3-90-100.2.Sec 014 which states that eligibility shall be authorized by the dean of graduate studies and research with procedures created and monitored by the director of financial aid.

 CWU Graduate Tuition Waiver Fellowships are open to WA State nonresidents, and are awarded to exceptional graduate students who show promise in scholarship, academics, leadership or meritorious service.
 To be considered for this fellowship, applicants must be recommended by the degree program’s coordinator.
+The fellowships are designed to attract first year, newly admitted candidates with a possible renewal for a second year.
 This is the recommendation form.
 Please contact your coordinator to express your interest to be nominated.
 Students from all colleges may apply.
 Applications will reviewed on a rolling basis (and subsequently as funds are available).

 Applicants must be a U.S. citizen or permanent resident who is admitted to a Central Washington University graduate program but who is not a WA State resident.
 Fellowships are also available for students with diversity experiences that contribute significantly to the quality of CWU's graduate programs.
 The fellowships typically include a 50% non-resident tuition waiver for the 9-month academic term.
 There is no stipend provided.
 Fellowships are only awarded to full-time students who have been admitted into a CWU graduate program.
 Preference is given to newly admitted candidates; however, fellowships are renewable for an additional year at the level and type originally funded.